fredkozlowski/dnd_economy/readme.md

 - What were large landowners likely to be farming.
 What population did the manor usually contain?
 - How did the process of plowing actually work?
 What downsides were there to plowing off peak?
 What if you plowed without a plow team?
 - Would 3 field crop rotation fields be equivalent size?
+- How much food would a lord have on hand vs wealth?
+How much would his household consume?

+To Do

+refactor graphing to be separate classes refactor field sow, harvest etc to be outside of household